CS171/Homework_instructions/week-08/lab/week-08_lab.md

 ### Congratulations!
 You've completed this week's lab!

-submit your folder structure as part of your homework submission.
+Submit your folder structure as part of your homework submission.

 &nbsp;